ratwolfzero/Universe/README.md

 derived from deterministic distinction structure, and best-fit inverse power law and exponential decay models typical of probabilistic systems.
 Despite involving no probabilistic assumptions, the axiomatic curve closely tracks both fits across all ranges of normalized distinction distances, suggesting that familiar information-theoretic behaviors can emerge from fundamentally non-statistical foundations.

+A compelling finding from computational simulations of the growth rule is that the dimensional transitions occur at specific, predictable points.
+The transitions from 1D to 2D (at $n=19$), 2D to 3D (at $n=76$), and 3D to 4D spacetime (at $n=308$) are not random events.
+Instead, they precisely follow a deterministic recursive sequence, which can be expressed in the closed form:

+$$a_n = \left(18.75 + \frac{n}{4}\right) 4^n \quad \text{for } n \ge 1,$$

+where $a_0 = 19$ is the initial condition.
+This sequence, governed by the number **4** and the emergent constant **18.75**, suggests that the dimensional structure of spacetime is not an arbitrary property but a highly ordered, quantized outcome of the system's irreversible informational growth.
+The discovery of this underlying law demonstrates how the complex, non-linear dynamics of eigenvalue spectra and informational curvature are, in fact, the macroscopic expression of a simple, elegant mathematical rule.
+This result strongly reinforces the central claim of this framework: that familiar physical phenomena can emerge from a fundamentally non-statistical and deterministic combinatorial substrate.

 ---

 ## References